-A patent specification is a highly technical legal document the purpose of which is twofold; first to disclose an invention to the public in language that will enable the public to work the invention when relevant patent rights have expired; and second, to identify the subject matter that the patent applicant or patent owner intends to claim exclusively for himself.
+A patent specification is a highly technical legal document, the purpose of which is twofold: first to disclose an invention to the public in language that will enable the public to work the invention when relevant patent rights have expired; and second, to identify the subject matter that the patent applicant or patent owner intends to claim exclusively for themselves.

-Generally, patent drafting commences according to a process whereby the patent attorney receives information on the subject matter of the invention from an inventor or potential patent applicant and then, having reviewed that information against the state of the art, the attorney foreshadows the extent of the monopoly that a patent is likely to provide.
-With this information, the inventor or potential applicant can make an informed view on whether patent protection for the invention would be worthwhile.
+Patent drafting usually commences when the patent attorney receives information on the invention from an inventor or potential patent applicant.
+Having reviewed that information against the state of the art, the attorney foreshadows the extent of the monopoly that a patent is likely to provide.
+With this information the inventor or potential applicant can make an informed view on whether patent protection for the invention would be worthwhile.

-Where the patent applicant intends to apply for patent rights, a complete patent specification must then be drafted and filed within 12 months of the filing date of the provisional.
+Where the patent applicant intends to apply for patent rights, a complete patent specification must then be finalised and filed within 12 months of the filing date of the provisional.

 Critically, a patent specification must meet the legal requirements of all countries in which a patent is to be obtained, not just the requirements of the country in which the invention is conceived or developed.